pazz/alot/docs/commands.rst

 .. module:: alot.commands

-User actions are given as alot commandline strings that get interpreted by :func:`commandfactory` which returns a :class:`Command` object representing the action.
-Commands can then be triggered by :meth:`alot.ui.UI.apply_command`.
+User actions are represented by :class:`Command` objects that can then be triggered by :meth:`alot.ui.UI.apply_command`.
+Commandline strings given by the user via the prompt or keybindings can be translated to :class:`Command` objects using :func:`alot.commands.commandfactory`.
+Specific actions are defined as subclasses of :class:`Command` and can be registered to a global command pool using the :class:`registerCommand` decorator.

 ..
 Note::